1 Introduction

 LABEL authors="John Sundh, john.sundh@scilifelab.se; Erik Fasterius, erik.fasterius@nbis.se"

 When it comes to choosing the best image to start from there are multiple routes you could take.
-Say you want to run RStudio in a Conda environment through a Jupyter notebook.
-You could then start from one of the rocker images for R, a Condaforge image, or a Jupyter image.
+Say you want to run RStudio in a Conda environment together with a Jupyter notebook.
+You could then start from one of the Rocker images for R, a Condaforge image, or a Jupyter image.
 Or you just start from one of the low-level official images and set up everything from scratch.

 Next up is: